 Brand Identity

 After consulting with your team and conducting market research, creating the strategic plan keeps the project moving forward.
-After creating various concepts and performing brand testing to validate which is best, all brand assets will be ready for the market.
+After making various concepts and conducting brand testing to determine the best, all brand assets will be ready for market launch.
 A list of brand assets includes the logo, website, social media profiles, and packaging design.
-You then create a design style guide to solidify the brand identity bringing uniformity to the effort.
+You then create a design style guide to solidify the brand identity and bring uniformity to the effort.

 Messaging is also a critical part of rebranding.
-Developing a consistent brand voice across all touchpoints is necessary to building recognition and trust.
-Brand messaging involves using the same tone and language in all communications, which helps establish brand recognition and trust with your target audience.
+Developing a consistent brand voice across all touchpoints is necessary to build recognition and trust.
+Brand messaging involves using a consistent tone and language across all communications, helping establish brand recognition and trust with your target audience.

 Creating the Rebranding Rollout Plan